hazelcast/hazelcast-nodejs-client/README.md

 | string  | String                              |
 | Long    | Long                                |

 > Note: A `number` type is serialized as `Double` by default.
-You can configure this behavior from `SerializationConfig.defaultNumberType`.
+You can configure this behavior using the `SerializationConfig.defaultNumberType` method.

-Arrays of the above types can be serialized as `boolean[]`, `byte[]`, `short[]`, `int[]`, `float[]`, `double[]`, `long[]` and `string[]` for Java server side respectively.
+Arrays of the above types can be serialized as `boolean[]`, `byte[]`, `short[]`, `int[]`, `float[]`, `double[]`, `long[]` and `string[]` for the Java server side, respectively.

 Note that if the object is not one of the above-mentioned types, the Node.js client uses `JSON Serialization` by default.

 However, `JSON Serialization` is not the best way of serialization in terms of performance and interoperability between the clients in different languages.
-If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization types, such as [IdentifiedDataSerializable Serialization](#1-identifieddataserializable-serialization) and [Portable Serialization](#2-portable-serialization).
+If you want the serialization to work faster or you use the clients in different languages, Hazelcast offers its own native serialization types, such as [`IdentifiedDataSerializable` Serialization](#1-identifieddataserializable-serialization) and [`Portable` Serialization](#2-portable-serialization).

 On top of all, if you want to use your own serialization type, you can use a [Custom Serialization](#3-custom-serialization).

 > **NOTE: Hazelcast Node.js client is a TypeScript-based project but JavaScript does not have interfaces.
-Therefore, some interfaces are given to user by using the TypeScript files that have `.ts` extension.
-In the documentation, implementing an interface means an object to have the necessary functions that are listed in the interface inside the `.ts` file.
+Therefore, some interfaces are given to the user by using the TypeScript files that have `.ts` extension.
+In this guide, implementing an interface means creating an object to have the necessary functions that are listed in the interface inside the `.ts` file.
 Also, this object is mentioned as `an instance of the interface`.
-You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or Github repository for a required interface.**
+You can search the [API Documentation](http://hazelcast.github.io/hazelcast-nodejs-client/api/current/docs/) or GitHub repository for a required interface.**

 ## 4.1.
 IdentifiedDataSerializable Serialization

-For a faster serialization of objects, Hazelcast recommends to implement IdentifiedDataSerializable interface.

-Here is an example of an object implementing IdentifiedDataSerializable interface:
+For a faster serialization of objects, Hazelcast recommends to implement the `IdentifiedDataSerializable` interface.
+The following is an example of an object implementing this interface:

 ```javascript
 function Address(street, zipCode, city, state) {